 If you are going to be in one of the greatest cities in the world on New Year’s Eve you are probably wondering about the best way to spend the night.
 So many questions spring to mind,

 What is the best fireworks vantage point?
 Which restaurants have the best view?
 Should you go on a boat on the Sydney Harbour?
 When should you book your hotel?

 Well, I am going to attempt to answer all these questions and more below.
 You might want to grab a drink…. this is a long post!

-Information is correct as of May 1st, 2017.
+Information is correct as of October 17, 2017.
 Events will be added as details become available.
-Some tickets are on sale now.
+Many tickets are on sale now.
 Check each listing below for more information.

 - Sydney Harbour Fireworks Vantage Points

 - New Years Eve 2017 in Sydney’s Royal Botanic Gardens

 - Choosing a Sydney Harbour Cruise for NYE?